mkram01/EPI563-SpatialEPI/docs/52-intro-sf.md

 ## `st_as_sf()` {#st-as-sf}

-There are also times when, inextricably, your data set that **seems** like an `sf` object gets rejected by a function as not having geometry information or not being `sf`.
-Sometimes data manipulation steps strip away the `sf` data class even though the `geom` column still exists.
+There are also times when, inextricably, your data set that **seems** like an `sf` object, but you get an error message that the data is not the right type because it does not have geometry information or not being `sf`.

+This can happen when a data manipulation step strip away some `sf` data class even though the `geom` column still exists.
 When this happens you can *reinstate* the class status by calling `st_as_sf()`.
 Essentially this is a formal way for declaring an object to be `sf` by explicitly defining the *spatial* component.

 ## `st_crs()`